SAP-samples/mobile-cards-templates/README.md

 ## Description

-SAP Mobile Cards is an offering from SAP Cloud Platform Mobile Services that can package key business information into containerized micro apps, allowing end users to access and interact with that information in a responsive, native manner on their mobile devices.
+SAP Mobile Cards is an offering from SAP Mobile Services that can package key business information into containerized micro apps, allowing end users to access and interact with that information in a responsive, native manner on their mobile devices.

 Templates provided in this repository help developers realize the power of SAP Mobile Cards and accelerate the development process.